Score Optional Sections

 Compliance 1 pt 0 pts N/A

-An updated transition assessment drives the development of the transition plan.
+An updated transition assessment, with name of assessment and date/month specified, drives the development of the transition plan and postsecondary goals.

 Comments